sbwoodside/dundasvalleyorchestra.ca/concerts/index.md

 Admission is free.
 DVO gratefully accepts donations, and tax receipts are provided for donations of $10 or more.
 DVO is comprised of talented amateur musicians from the Hamilton area.
 The venue is wheelchair accessible.
 Please remember that St. Paul’s is a fragrance-free facility.
 {: .notice--info}

-***

-## UPCOMING CONCERTS

-### Sight, Sound, Symphony!

-#### Sunday, November 3, 2024

-3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

-In partnership with The Dundas Valley School of the Arts

-Sandee Ewasiuk, Guest Artist

-*Pre-concert Program for young people with Keira McArthur*

-The DVO and the DVSA team up to present a performance for the eyes and the ears!
-Music by Copland, Beethoven, Mussorgsky and others will demonstrate the imaginative visual aspects of music.
-Sandee Ewasiuk will paint during the performance, accompanied by the orchestra.
-The audience will then be invited to do the same.
-This concert has been planned to be very accessible to young people and kids of all ages and is supported by the Dougher Community Fund.

-### Centuries of Dance

-#### Sunday, February 16, 2025

-3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

-Music and dance have always been performed together and the DVO is going to celebrate this artistic mixture—from polka to celtic, rock to tango!
-Hear *The Sleeping Beauty Waltz*, *Polovetsian Dances*, *Crocodile Rock* and *Sabre Dance*.
-Special guests: the DVO Celtic Ensemble, a cham- ber group from our Chamber Ensembles Program.

-### From The New World

-#### Sunday, May 25, 2025

-3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

-Dvořák’s popular Symphony no. 9, “From the New World”, is the inspiration for this concert focusing on music from the Americas.
-Copland’s *Fanfare for the Common Man* will showcase the DVO Brass and Percussion sections.
-The DVO will also present *Kauyumari* by Mexican composer Gabriela Ortiz, as well as the winning composition from our 2025 Student Composer Competition.
-Talented young pianist, Victoria Zeng, our 2023 DVO-HAALSA Young Musician award winner, will perform the first movement of *Rachmaninoff’s Piano Concerto no. 2*.

-***

-## PAST CONCERTS

-## Concerts of the 2023-2024 Season

 ### Romance and Adventure